Skip to main content

 • Use platform CLIs (AWS, GCP, Azure, Fly.io) directly

-You can also ask Workshop to help with deployment:
+You can also ask Workshop to help:

 Help me deploy this to Vercel.
 Set up the configuration and walk me through it.